-So, after the huge success of the MSX 125, here's something else truly desirable.
+We say: So, after the huge success of the MSX 125, here's another truly desirable 125cc from Honda.
 Sophisticated, inertia-based ABS, 6-speed gearbox, upside-down forks and radial mounted brakes - this is the real deal.
 A 125 to be really, really proud of.

 Model updates: Honda reveals a stylishly stripped-back new entry level ‘sports naked’ aimed squarely at style-conscious younger riders.
 The lightweight CB125R features a responsive liquid-cooled engine, six speed gearbox plus brand new chassis comprised of tubular/pressed steel frame, 41mm USD forks, radial-mount 4-piston front caliper and floating disc plus preload adjustable monoshock.
 An enhanced specification includes full LED lighting, LCD display and IMU-based ABS.